gbmhunter/NinjaHSM/README.md

 ## Creating A State Machine

 Now we have our events defined, we can create a state machine.
-You need to make your own state machine class which inherits from `NinjaHSM::StateMachine<Event>`.
+You need to make your own state machine class which inherits from `NinjaHSM::StateMachine`.
 This of your class AS A state machine, but the `NinjaHSM::StateMachine` class provides a lot of the boilerplate code for you, including the transition logic.

-In your class, you will need to create a `NinjaHSM::State<Event>` object for each state.
+In your class, you will need to create a `NinjaHSM::State` object for each state.
 These are initilized in the constructor, and take in a human readable name, `entry()`, `event()`, `exit()` functions, and a pointer to the parent state (`nullptr` if it has no parent).
 Use the pointer to the parent state to create a hierarchical state machine (HSM).

 The following example creates a basic hierarchical state machine with three states, one of which is a child state.
 The hierarchy looks like this: